-Optimize the Core Web vitals for low end devices
+Optimize the Core Web Vitals for low end devices

 Why fast sites on budget hardware require sharper trade-offs than most teams admit

-Optimize the Core Web vitals for low end devices
+Optimize the Core Web Vitals for low end devices

 Core Web Vitals should be part of an objective benchmark for site quality.
 In practice, they are not!
 The metrics are tightly linked to the devices users bring to the table.
 If a business sells high-end products or services, its customers tend to own fast phones, desktops and reliable connections.